scorpido74/azure-docs.nl-nl/articles/iot-edge/tutorial-node-module.md

 ## <a name="next-steps"></a>Volgende stappen

 In deze zelfstudie hebt u een IoT Edge-module gemaakt die code bevat voor het filteren van onbewerkte gegevens die worden gegenereerd door uw IoT Edge-apparaat.
-Wanneer u klaar bent om uw eigen modules te bouwen, kunt u meer te weten komen over [het ontwikkelen van uw eigen IOT Edge modules](module-development.md) of het [ontwikkelen van modules met Visual Studio code](how-to-vs-code-develop-module.md).
-U kunt door gaan met de volgende zelf studies om te leren hoe Azure IoT Edge u kan helpen bij de implementatie van Azure Cloud Services voor het verwerken en analyseren van gegevens aan de rand.
+When you're ready to build your own modules, you can learn more about [developing your own IoT Edge modules](module-development.md) or how to [develop modules with Visual Studio Code](how-to-vs-code-develop-module.md).
+You can continue on to the next tutorials to learn how Azure IoT Edge can help you deploy Azure cloud services to process and analyze data at the edge.

 > [!div class="nextstepaction"]
 > [Functions](tutorial-deploy-function.md)